 Join 9 million learners and explore 750+ free online courses from top publishers.
 ALISON is the leading provider of free online classes & online learning.

 Duolingo is an example of a language learning website that provides self-paced structured modules with student incentives.
 The presence of incentives makes it different from Alison.
-These incentives are in the form of giving credits for learning on the website every day and also for completing certain language tasks.
+These incentives are in the form of giving credits for learning on the website every day and also for completing specific language tasks.
 These credits can then be exchanged for interesting supplementary lessons.
 Another incentive is posting your proficiency in the language being studied.
 This proficiency can be posted on either LinkedIn or Facebook.

-Another difference is that Duolingo's structured modules for primarily European languages are designed by volunteering bilingual speakers.
-The modules are short, introducing no more than six vocabulary items and one item of grammar.
+Another difference is that Duolingo's structured modules for primarily European languages are designed by volunteer bilingual speakers.
+The modules are short, introducing no more than six vocabulary items and one grammar item.
 There are ample exercises for practice if a student is having difficulty grasping the language.
-For the past few months, I have been studying German on Duolingo.
+For the past few months, I have been studying German in Duolingo.
 Since November 2018, I have been reviewing my Chinese.

-The philosophy behind Duolingo is to translate articles from around the world into all of the major languages of the world.
-Duolingo allows you to learn languages for free while giving you the chance to use your new-found knowledge to help achieve this translation task.
+The philosophy behind Duolingo is to translate articles from around the world into all of the world's major languages.
+Duolingo allows you to learn languages for free while giving you the chance to use your newfound knowledge to help achieve this translation task.
 In other words, Duolingo makes money by having its language learners translate real-world texts submitted by clients as homework.
 Duolingo then analyzes all of the translations of articles to obtain the most optimal translation.

 - Duolingo: Learn Spanish, French and other languages for free